-Participants and spectators see events like the Women’s World Cup through lenses of competition and entertainment.
+Participants and spectators see global sporting events through lenses of competition and entertainment.
 Insurers have an additional perspective.

 “We think of the products that may have been purchased to protect the event,” says Rebecca Mitchell, a contingency underwriter for ArgoGlobal in London.